 8 Efficiently running many analyses at once

-Before beginning, get them to recall what they remember of the previous session, either with something like Mentimeter or verbally.
-Preferably something like Mentimeter because it allows everyone to participate, not just the ones who are more comfortable being vocal to the whole group.
+Before beginning, get them to recall what they remember of the previous session, either with something like Mentimeter, verbally, or using hands / stickies / origami hats.
+Preferably something that will allow everyone to participate, not just the ones who are more comfortable being vocal to the whole group.

-Depending on what they write, might need to briefly go over the previous session.
+Depending on what they write, you may need to briefly go over the previous session.

 Rarely do we run only one single statistical model to answer one single question, especially in our data-overflowing environments.
 An initial instinct when faced with this task might be to copy-and-paste, then slightly modify the code each time.
 Or, if you have heard of loops or used them in other programming languages, you might think to create a loop.
 Thankfully R uses something more powerful and expressive than either of those approaches, and that is functional programming.
 Using functional programming concepts, we can use little code to express complex actions and run large numbers of statistical analyses.
 This session will be about using functional programming in the context of statistical analysis.